Lunar-Eclipse255/6104G-TempestOS-Over-Under-2023-2024/README.md

 5. **PID Tuning Interface**: Real-time adjustment of PID constants for optimal performance.
 6. **Debug Options**: Detailed motor and sensor data display for troubleshooting.
 7. **Profile Selection**: Multiple driver profiles for different control styles.

-## Setup and Installation

-1. Install PROS on your development machine (version 3.8.3 or later recommended).
-2. Clone this repository:git clone https://github.com/your-team/RiptideOS.git

-3. Open the project in a PROS-compatible IDE (like Visual Studio Code with PROS extension).
-4. Install required libraries through the PROS CLI or IDE interface.
-5. Compile the project to ensure all dependencies are correctly linked.

 ## Usage Guide